 As for bicarbonate of soda [baking soda] this ingredient is naturally gluten-free.

-However, I have not tested this recipe as gluten-free but can not see a reason why it wouldn't work.
+However, please note that I have not tested this recipe as gluten-free but cannot see a reason why it wouldn't work.
 I will be testing this recipe with gluten-free flour and will update this question ASAP.
 Do let me know if you try and how you got on in the comments below.
 Thanks so much x

 If you are outwith the UK and find sourcing golden syrup difficult or too expensive then light molasses is a good swap, as it is lighter and not as strongly flavoured compared with darker types of molasses.

-If your in the UK, have a look in Home Bargains or Poundland for some crystalized ginger.
-Tesco supermarket also sell Whitworth's Crystalized ginger and it can also be purchased online at poundshop.com for £1 [price at time of writing].
+If you're in the UK, have a look in Home Bargains or Poundland for some crystallised ginger.
+Many supermarkets such as Tesco supermarket also sell Whitworth's Crystallised ginger.
 A bag lasts a long time if kept in an air-tight container or tightly sealed once opened, so it can be used for many more tasty future recipes.

 📖 Recipe